rushikram/rushikram/README.md

 I'm a passionate Computer Science Engineering student at **IIIT Bhubaneswar** with a strong foundation in artificial intelligence, machine learning, and full-stack development.
 My expertise lies in developing intelligent systems using cutting-edge technologies like LLMs, computer vision, and agentic AI frameworks.

-Currently working as a **Project Intern at MHITR**, where I contribute to real-time motion tracking systems for clinical applications using advanced computer vision techniques.

 ---